RobloxAPI/spec/formats/rbxl.md

 The **References** type is defined as `[]zint32b~4` to describe an array of references.
-Before encoding to bytes, values in the array are difference-encoded.
-The following pseudo-code describes an algorithm for encoding and decoding:
+Before encoding to bytes, values in the array are difference-encoded, such that the current value is added to the previous value to get the actual value.

+The following pseudo-code describes algorithms for encoding and decoding an
+array:

 ```
+function EncodeDifference(a: Array): Array {
+	b := new(Array)
+	prev := 0
+	for each value in a {
+		value, prev = value-prev, value
+		b.append(value)
+	}
+	return b
+}

+function DecodeDifference(a: Array): Array {
+	b := new(Array)
+	prev := 0
+	for each value in a {
+		value = value + prev
+		prev = value
+		b.append(value)
+	}
+	return b
+}

-function EncodeDifference(a Array) {
+function EncodeDifferenceInPlace(a: Array) {
 	for i = length(a)-1; i >= 1; i-- {
 		a[i] = a[i] - a[i-1]
 	}
 }

-function DecodeDifference(a Array) {
+function DecodeDifferenceInPlace(a: Array) {
 	for i = 1; i < length(a); i++ {
 		a[i] = a[i] + a[i-1]
 	}